TChaitanya999/Event_Booking_System/README.md

 * Communicates with MongoDB using Mongoose
 * Manages authentication using JWT
-* Validates input and protects private routes
+* Validates input and protects private routes **Modification** change the backend file name env.template to .env  and start the running commands below
 ### **Start Backend**

 ```bash